lubuntu-team/manual/source/2/2.3/2.3.3/Skanlite.rst

 Useage
 ------
 To preview what you want to scan press the :guilabel:`preview` button and you can make sure the scan is in a good position.
 With this done you can press the :guilabel:`scan` button to scan the document after this a dialog will show up asking you were to save what you are scanning.
-If you want to cancel your scan midway through the scan click on the red x button to cancel the scan while the scan is in progress.
+If you want to cancel your scan midway through the scani or preview click on the red octogon with a white inside x button to cancel the scan while the scan is in progress.
+p

 If your scanner is not detected a you will get a device saying "Sorry no devices detected" whith having a button for :guilabel:`Reload devices list` to try and find your scanner again.
 If you want to cancel press the :guilabel:`Cancel` button.